tensorflow/tfjs-models/deeplab/demo/README.md

 # DeepLab Demo

-This demo allows you to try out object detection on a couple of preset images using different base models.
+This demo allows you to try out semantic segmentation on a couple of preset images using different base models.

 ## Setup

-`cd` into the demo/ folder:
+Change the directory to the `demo` folder:

 ```sh
 cd deeplab/demo